andybalaam/git-what/README.md

 intended to answer the common question "what was I doing?" when you are working on several branches simultaneously.

+## Examples

+To see what is happening on your many branches, type `git what`:

 ```
 $ git what
 -- Branches --